AltspaceVR/AltspaceSDK/README.md

  listen for cursor events on a specific object.
 * `scene.addEventListner('cursormove', callback)`
  listen for cursor move events

+###Tracking Skeleton

+* `altspace.getThreeJSTrackingSkeleton().then(callback)`
+ returns a promise that will fufill with a three.js object hierarchy with each object representing a joint in the unified tracking skeleton.
+These object's transforms will be automatically updated by AltspaceVR

 ## Three.js Feature Support